Why AI tools for data and analytics matter in 2026

 Hightouch

-Visit Hightouch.
 Hightouch is a composable CDP and agentic marketing platform that syncs warehouse data to 300+ tools and uses AI agents to orchestrate personalized campaigns.
-The bet: keep your data in the warehouse where it belongs, and let AI agents do the activation layer instead of yet another marketing cloud.
+The bet: keep your data in the warehouse where it belongs, and let AI agents handle activation instead of bolting on yet another marketing cloud.

 Best fit if you're a growth team that already invested in a modern data stack and you're tired of paying a martech vendor to re-implement what your warehouse already knows.